HiamKing/edge_computing_optimize/README.md

 6. Start UI by using the command:
     - REACT_APP_API_URL=http://127.0.0.1:5000 npm start

-*NOTE: When you install the dependencies for the server, you may encounter an error due to missing a package called libopenmpi-dev.
+*NOTE: When you run an algorithm, you may encounter an error due to missing a package called libopenmpi-dev.
 You can install this package by the command `sudo apt install libopenmpi-dev`.